AznDibs/Octagon/docs/Server/PlayerProfile.md

 # PlayerProfile

 A player profile in layman's terms, is simply a table which contains necessary data for Octagon and the developer to work with.

 !!!note
+    - This section does not include additional methods which are to be used by Octagon internally.
+It only includes the necessary information only.

-    To retrieve a player profile, only use [PlayerProfileService.GetPlayerProfile()](https://silentsreplacement.github.io/Octagon/Server/PlayerProfileService/#playerprofileservicegetplayerprofile).
+    - To retrieve a player profile, only use [PlayerProfileService.GetPlayerProfile()](https://silentsreplacement.github.io/Octagon/Server/PlayerProfileService/#playerprofileservicegetplayerprofile).

 ### `PlayerProfile.IsPlayerProfile()`